Last year, I set four goals for myself:

 Here’s how I did.

 According to Goodreads, I read 34 books in 2016, which is also what I read in 2015.
 True, at least four of those books were 800 pages or more.
 But I still want to step that up in 2017.
-I’m aiming for 40 books, which is about a book and a half a week.
+I’m aiming for 40 books, which is about a book every week and a half.

 In 2016, I hoped to finish the first draft of The Tin Whistle, the final book in my science fiction trilogy, but I’m just not there unfortunately.
 It’s easy to feel bad about that, but on the other hand I finished a play (the first play I’ve written in several years).
 I wrote an “escape room,” an immersive theatrical experience.
 And I wrote a draft of different science fiction novel, with the working title That Time in Venice.
 So it was actually a very good year of writing.